Maximilian118/Automatarr/README.md

 - Automatically handle items with an importBlocked status in the activity queue
 - Automatically search for wanted missing items

+Do not expose this application to the internet as it has no security.
+Run it on a machine that's only accessible on you LAN.

 ## Running Automatarr with Docker

 To run Automatarr using Docker, follow these steps: